Please Note: You must have flash enabled in your browser to view our stickynote messages.

 The Students Transitioning and Achieving Results (STAR) program, at the Center for College Planning is our collaboration with the Division of Children, Youth & Families (DCYF) in New Hampshire to provide free resources for foster youth and youth-in-care.
 We work with foster youth, both in our Concord office and in DCYF District Offices throughout NH, to assist in the admission and financial aid process.

 Through our years of one-on-one work with youth-in-care, we have also been able to create special content that is especially relevant to their unique needs and concerns.
-Our "Moving Beyond High School" video is a great resource to understand the admission and financial aid process for foster youth and youth-in-care.
+Our "College Planning & Financing for Foster Youth/Youth-in-Care" video is a great resource to understand the admission and financial aid process for foster youth and youth-in-care.
 You can also read answers to some of the most commonly asked questions by foster youth and youth-in-care on our FAQs page.

 College campus officials are also great support for foster youth – they often provide assistance with the admission and financial aid processes.
 Never be afraid to ask admissions or financial aid offices questions; they are there to help students and know best how to help students at their school.
 Then, once you are accepted and are on campus, services such as academic advising, counseling, peer mentoring, and career services can provide support during the college years.
 Also, look for the campus to provide career search help as you prepare for life after college.